Moni-tech/Moving-Clouds/README.md

 🤝 Contributing
 This is a beginner-friendly project!

-Fork the repository
+Fork the repository.
-Create a new branch (git checkout -b feature/amazing-feature) Commit your changes (git commit -m 'Add some amazing feature') Push to the branch (git push origin feature/amazing-feature) Open a Pull Request
+Create a new branch (git checkout -b feature/amazing-feature).
+Commit your changes (git commit -m 'Add some amazing feature').
+Push to the branch (git push origin feature/amazing-feature).
+Open a Pull Request

 ---